NixOS/foundation/README.md

 * Ron Efroni (@refroni, Treasurer)
 * Théophane Hufschmitt (@thufschmitt, Secretary)
 * Domen Kozar (@domenkozar, Member)
+* Jonas Chevalier (@zimbatm)

 ### Board observers

-Here is the current list of board observers.
+There are currently no board observers.

 Board observers are here to help and participate in the board decision making process, but don't have any voting powers.

-* Jonas Chevalier (@zimbatm)

 ## Contact us